jtvberg/StreamDock/README.md

    The code builds for Mac and Windows currently, but I have not tested the build process on Linux.

 ## Releases / Known Issues
-   The current release works on Mac and there is an older one for Windows.
+   The current release works on Mac (signed and notarized) and Windows (only self-signed).
 It should install without much hassle on both platforms.
    No Linux version in the release.\
    At the moment, any service using Google auth is broken if you have to sign-in to use (so, YouTube works, YouTube TV will not.)\
    The user agent spoofing is no longer working so Google OAuth will need to be implemented.